olivr70/typings-chai-as-promised/README.md

 As chai-as-promised provides extensions to chai types, and chai has already moved to an external module for Typings, it is necessary to port chai-as-promised.d.ts

+## Project structure

+To test the type definitions as it will be imported by typings, the test project is fully defined inside the test subfolder.

+This means that the project itself has no npm dependency.

+In the main project, **npm install** installs the test project, and **npm test** runs the test project

+### The test project

+Its typings.json installs chai-as-promised.d.ts by referencing is from its typings.json file.